 Family goes beyond blood ties; family is genuine relationship and togetherness.
 Pa Jimoh, Mrs. Jimoh, Timi, Ebun and I are family, but in the real sense we aren’t.
-The disunity amongst us was worse than the one plaguing the country.
+The disunity that thrived amongst us was worse than the one plaguing the country.
 In fact, if we were Nigeria, we would have been no more after the civil war of 1967.

 :::::::::::::::::::::::::::Read Previous here:::::::::::::::::